 - What are the factors and conditions that trigger transformations in food systems and consumption behaviour?

 - Adaptive water management

-- Integrated Assessment methods and tools especially scenario development, stakeholder involvement and participatory processes, indicators, and environmental & social impact assessment
+- Integrated Assessment methods and tools especially scenario development, indicators and environmental & social impact assessment

 - The MEDUWA-Vecht(e) project ('MEDicines Unwanted in WAter') develops innovative solutions in the whole pharmaceutical chain to avoid emissions of human and veterinary pharmaceuticals and multi-resistant micro-organisms in soil, (drinking) water, air and food, as much as possible at the source.